Electric-Coin-Company/zashi-android/docs/Setup.md

    2. Deleting the invisible `.idea` in the root directory of the project
    3. Relaunch Android Studio
 2. Clean the individual Gradle project by running `./gradlew clean` which will purge local build outputs.
-3. Run Gradle with the flag `--rerun-tasks` which will effectively disable the build cache by re-running tasks and repopulating the cache.
+3. Run Gradle with the argument `--rerun-tasks` which will effectively disable the build cache by re-running tasks and repopulating the cache.
 E.g. `./gradlew assemble --rerun-tasks`
 4. Reboot your computer, which will ensure that Gradle and Kotlin daemons are completely killed and relaunched
 5. Delete the global Gradle cache under `~/.gradle/caches`

 ## Gradle Tasks
 A variety of Gradle tasks are set up within the project, and these tasks are also accessible in Android Studio as run configurations.
-`assemble` - Compiles the application
+ * `assemble` - Compiles the application but does not deploy it
+ * `assembleAndroidTest` - Compiles the application and tests, but does not deploy the application or run the tests
-`detektAll` - Performs static analysis with Detekt `lint` - Performs static analysis with Android lint `dependencyUpdates` - Checks for available dependency updates
+ * `detektAll` - Performs static analysis with Detekt
+ * `ktlint` - Performs code formatting checks with ktlint
+ * `lint` - Performs static analysis with Android lint
+ * `dependencyUpdates` - Checks for available dependency updates

 ## Gradle Properties
 A variety of Gradle properties can be used to configure the build.

 ### Debug Signing
 By default, the application is signed by the developers automatically generated debug signing key.
 In a team of developers, it may be advantageous to share a debug key so that debug builds can access key-restricted services such as Firebase or Google Maps.
 For such a setup, the path to a shared debug signing key can be set with the property `ZCASH_DEBUG_KEYSTORE_PATH`.